cguttweb/nuxt-portfolio-blog/content/posts/javascript-promises.md

 ### Creating Promises

-A Promise is a constructor function so the `new` keyword is needed e.g.
+A Promise is a constructor function so the `new` keyword is needed.
+It takes a function as an argument with two parameters - resolve and reject e.g.

 ```javascript
 const myPromise = new Promise((resolve, reject) => {